dentremor/Software-Defined-Infrastrucure/doku.md

 ### Recommended Preparations

 #### What is the LDAP Protocol?
-What is the difference between the two protocols ldap and ldaps?
+What is the difference between the two protocols LDAP and ldaps?

 "The Lightweight Directory Access Protocol can be used for querying and modifying information from distributed directory services."

-The difference between these two protocols are the encryption, LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted via STARTTLS or decrypted and running on default port 389.
+The difference between these two protocols are the encryption, LDAPS is encrypted via SSL and running on the default port 636, LDAP is encrypted via START TLS or decrypted and running on default port 389.
 ("Editorial - LDAP", 2021)

 #### What does the acronym dc in dc=somedomain, dc=org stand for?